 who i am

-I have a decent collection of musical instruments, most of which i don't know how to play.
-The exception being the trombone and bass guitar.
+At home sits a decent collection of musical instruments, most of which I don't know how to play.
+The trombone and bass guitar are the exceptions.

 what i do